In the court of public opinion, CEO pay is obscenely high and the verdict is guilty.

 “The critics of current CEO compensation levels point mostly to theory and to seemingly obvious design flaws, and the weight of anecdote can be compelling,” Wirtz says.
 “But they typically fail to demonstrate the ‘so what’ factor: namely, that high CEO pay has had a systematically detrimental effect on shareholder value.”

-Come to think of it, the DJIA closed January 16 at 12,582.59 a new high.
+Come to think of it, the DJIA has been hitting record highs for months.
 But perception may become reality and those who say fat CEO pay undercuts the public trust needed to make a free-market economy thrive may be right.

 However, nothing much will happen until the major funds assert themselves and enforce discipline among the top ranks.